-This topic describes how to migrate the data of an ApsaraDB RDS for SQL Server instance to a self-managed SQL Server instance by using physical backup files.
+This topic describes how to migrate data from an ApsaraDB RDS for SQL Server instance to a self-managed SQL Server database.
+You need to download full and incremental physical backup files from the RDS console, upload them to your self-managed SQL Server database, decompress them, and then restore them.

 Procedure

-If the server can communicate with the RDS instance, you can run the
+If the destination server can access the source instance, you can also use

 NoteThe full and incremental physical backup files have the same name after decompression.
 We recommend that you rename the files in the following format: <Database name>+<Backup method>+<Date>.
 Examples: